 Subject to the above, TPG intends to conduct all middle-market loan origination activities through the Company, unless it would not be permissible, advisable or otherwise suitable for the Company to pursue a particular investment opportunity.
 For example, certain loan origination investment opportunities may not be appropriate for the Company if they might cause the Company to violate asset coverage or concentration limitations imposed by the 1940 Act or the Code, would be ineligible for financing under the Company's financing arrangements, pose adverse legal, regulatory or tax risks, constrain the Company's resources to make future investments or would otherwise be inappropriate or inadvisable as an investment for the Company.
 TPG or TOP may in the future organize a separate investment vehicle aimed specifically at non-U.S. middle-market loan originations or other loan origination opportunities that are inappropriate for the Company.
 Any such loan origination opportunities not pursued by the Company may then be presented to other TPG-managed or sponsored vehicles, including vehicles managed by TOP investment professionals.
-Pursuant to the subscription agreement, the Adviser and its affiliates are not permitted to act as manager of, or the primary source of transactions for, other pooled investment funds, the principal objective of which is to source, originate and manage loans to middle-market companies whose principal business operations are in the United States until the first to occur of (i) the fourth anniversary of the Closing, (ii) the date of a Qualified IPO and (iii) the time that at least 75% of the investors' aggregate capital commitments have been contributed to the Company.
-This restriction will not prevent the Adviser from acting as manager of, or the primary source of transactions for, investment vehicles in which the Company.
-This restriction will not prevent the Adviser from acting as manager of, or the primary source of transactions for, investment vehicles in which the Company invests or othe
+However, pursuant to the subscription agreement, the Adviser and its affiliates are not permitted to act as manager of, or the primary source of transactions for, other pooled investment funds, the principal objective of which is to source, originate and manage loans to middle-market companies whose principal business operations are in the United States, and from which the Company does not derive a direct or indirect benefit, until the first to occur of (i) the fourth anniversary of the Closing, (ii) the date of a Qualified IPO and (iii) the time that at least 75% of the investors' aggregate capital commitments have been contributed to the Company.